-Educational trips shall be approved only when there is a clear relationship to the curriculum of the school and when the school principal, in consultation with the student's teachers and/or Arts Director, certifies the assignments provided and the means for the evaluation of the student's work.
-School work for an approved educational trip shall be included in grades issued for the time missed at school.
-Students who do not complete the assigned work shall receive no credit for the time missed.
+Educational trips shall be approved only when there is a clear relationship to the curriculum of the school and when the school principal, in consultation with the student's teachers and/or Arts Director pre-approves the student's absence.
 Family vacations will not be approved if the student has failing grades, excessive tardies, an attendance improvement plan and/or is in danger of not receiving credit for a class(es) due to excessive absences.
-Family vacations, approved educational trips, and approved arts activities will be limited to 5 school days missed per school year.
+Forms for family vacations, approved educational trips, and approved arts activities should be submitted at least two weeks prior to the student's expected absence and will be limited to 5 school days missed per school year.